DavidKyong/c0523-code-solutions/react-refresher/react-refresher-quiz-notes.md

 - How do you define a React component?
   A resuable UI element for the app.
+  A function followed by a capital first letter.
 - How do you use JSX in a React component?
   Since jsx is an extension, user converts some html markup to jsx render components.
 - How do you declare the props a React component needs?